jlevy/og-equity-compensation/README.md

 🚧 Consider moving negotiation notes at the top of this chapter to the top of this section, or connect negotiations early on to the type of offer material presented.
 “This is all negotiable.
-We’ll disucss negotiation strategies later on in this chapter, but keep in mind that everything we present here could come up in your negotiations.”
+We’ll discuss negotiation strategies later on in this chapter, but keep in mind that everything we present here could come up in your negotiations.”

 Companies will always ask you what you want for compensation, and you should always be